cuelee/pleio/README.md

 - numpy = v.1.16.4
 - scipy >= v.1.4.1

-To install Python dependencies, you need to install Anaconda from [LINK](https://www.anaconda.com).
+To install Python dependencies, you need to install an Anaconda python distribution from [LINK](https://www.anaconda.com).
 After installing Anaconda, run the following command to create an environment with pleio's dependencies.
 ```
 conda env create -f environment.yml
 conda activate pleio